 - Baltimore VAMC and BREF: The amount of the agreement should cover salary and fringe benefits for the assignee's percent effort on VA/BREF work.

 - Other VAs, other federal agencies: The agreement should cover salary and fringe benefits plus F&A at the negotiated rate.
-Sometimes travel costs also will be reimbursed through the IPA.
+Travel costs may be reimbursed through the IPA if both parties agree.

 5 USC sections 3371 through 3375: Link to United States Code

 5 CFR part 334: Link to Electronic Code of Federal Regulations